Multi-Rees Algebras of Strongly Stable Ideals: Strongly Stable Ideals and Their Fiber Graphs

 \begin{proof} It suffices to prove that, for each multidegree $\mu \in S$ with respect to $\mathcal{G}_1$, the fiber graph $\Gamma_{\mu}(I)$ is empty or has a unique sink by \Cref{fibergraphdefinesGB}.
 Thus our goal is to prove the claim: ``\textit{If} $\mu$ \textit{is a multidegree in} $S$, \textit{then} $\Gamma_{\mu}(I)$ \textit{is empty or possesses a unique sink}.''
 If the degree of $\mu$ is odd, then $\Gamma_{\mu}(I)$ must be empty.
 Suppose the degree of $\mu$ is even.
 If $\Gamma_{\mu}(I)$ is empty, we are done.
 If not, the proof follows from \Cref{cor:uniqueSink}. \end{proof}

-\begin{remark} The set $\mathcal{G}_1$ corresponds to the collection of $2 \times 2$ minors of the symmetric ladder diagram given in \Cref{staircasediagram}.
-In this case, the leading (marked) monomial is chosen according to the term order $\succ_{rlex}$, defined in \Cref{def:MonRevLex}.
+\begin{remark} Consider the symmetric $d \times d$ matrix whose entry in row $i$ and column $j$ is $T_{ij}$ if $x_ix_j \in \mathcal{B}(M,N)$ and $0$ otherwise.
+This matrix is represented by the symmetric ladder diagram (the colored area) given in \Cref{staircasediagram}.
+The set $\mathcal{G}_1$ is the collection of the $2 \times 2$ minors of this matrix that correspond to binomials.
+In this case, the leading (marked) monomial is chosen according to the term order $\succ_{rlex}$, defined in \Cref{def:MonRevLex}, and it corresponds to the main diagonal of the related $2 \times 2$ minor.
 The variables of $R$ are ordered in the following way.

 \end{remark}